burlachenkok/burlachenkok.github.io/_posts/2023-10-12-PAGE-AB-Accepted-on-TMLR-Journal.md

 published: true
 ---

-The paper [Sharper Rates and Flexible Framework for Nonconvex SGD with Client and Data Sampling](https://arxiv.org/abs/2206.02275) was accepted by the [Transactions on Machine Learning Research (TMLR)](https://jmlr.csail.mit.edu/tmlr/index.html).
+The paper [Sharper Rates and Flexible Framework for Nonconvex SGD with Client and Data Sampling](https://arxiv.org/abs/2206.02275) was accepted by the [Transactions on Machine Learning Research](https://jmlr.csail.mit.edu/tmlr/index.html).

 ---